coq/coq/doc/sphinx/practical-tools/coqide.rst

 home directory.

 A Gtk2 accelerator keymap is saved under the name `.coqide.keys`.
-It is not recommanded to edit this file manually: to modify a given menu shortcut, go to the corresponding menu item without releasing the mouse button, press the key you want for the new shortcut, and release the mouse button afterwards.
+It is not recommended to edit this file manually: to modify a given menu shortcut, go to the corresponding menu item without releasing the mouse button, press the key you want for the new shortcut, and release the mouse button afterwards.
 If your system does not allow it, you may